 This commission is chaired by the Vice Provost for Diversity and Inclusion and makes recommendations to the President, Provost, and Vice Provost for Diversity and Inclusion on campus-wide diversity issues.

 Broad Resources at the University for Recruitment and Retention

-University: Office for Multicultural Student Access and Retention (OMSAR)
+University: Office of Multicultural Success and Retention (OMSAR)